 A retail shop with a residential flat above with both units rented out would, on the other hand, be classed as investment semi-commercial.

-Commercial Mortgage Quotes
+Types of Commercial Mortgage

 Office buildings, industrial warehousing and retail shop units are common examples of commercial property.

-Commercial Lending on Residential Sector Property
+Commercial Lending on Property in the Residential Sector

 Regulated Commercial Mortgage Contracts

-Because of this the vast majority of commercial lenders do not lend on property with owners living accommodation forming more than 40% of the floor area.
+Because of this, the vast majority of commercial lenders do not lend on property with owners living accommodation forming more than 40% of the floor area.